Knoydart Colours

 Delicious Food

-Food and hot drinks to keep your energy and spirits up over the trip, with the exception of the first and last nights evening meals.
+Food and hot drinks to keep your energy and spirits up over the trip, with the exception of one evening meal.
 All food provided is vegetarian and any dietary requirements can be catered for on request.

 A unique experience